wavygoten/Shopify-Variants/README.md

 # Variant-Fetcher
-A simple discord bot that fetches the variants of any shopify url
+A simple discord bot that fetches the sizes and variants of any shopify url, and sends the output to a discord server/channel.